open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 Compiling your plugin
 ########################

 At this point, you should be able to compile your plugin and load it into the GUI.
-We advise you to compile the plugin every time you make changes, so that it is easier for you to identify what changes broke the code, if it happens.
+We advise you to compile and test the plugin every time you make changes, so that it is easier for you to identify what changes broke the code, if it happens.

-To compile the plugin, please follow the os-specific instructions as mentioned on the :ref:`compiling plugins <compilingplugins>` page.
+To compile the plugin, please follow the OS-specific instructions as mentioned on the :ref:`compiling plugins <compilingplugins>` page.

 Implementing the :code:`process()` method